- abstract class

 - message lookup

 Sending a message to an object requires a lookup for the predicate declaration, to check if the message is within the scope of the sender, and a lookup for the predicate definition that is going to be called to answer the message.
 Message lookup can occur at compile time or at runtime.

 - message to self

-- A Prolog entity characterized by an identity and a set of predicate directives and clauses.
+A Prolog entity characterized by an identity and a set of predicates directives and clauses.
 Prolog modules are usually static although some Prolog systems allow the creation of dynamic modules at runtime.
 Prolog modules can be seen as prototypes.

 - multifile predicate

 A predicate whose clauses can be defined in multiple entities and source files.
 The object or category holding the directive without an entity prefix qualifying the predicate holds the multifile predicate primary declaration, which consists of both a scope directive and a multifile/1 directive for the predicate.

 - naked meta-variable